Civic Engagement Minor

 Experiences that make an impact

 Your experiences volunteering and working with the community will serve you throughout your lifetime.
-These opportunities are constructed to hone your critical-thinking, collaboration, and communication skills—skills highly valued by employers across industries.
+These opportunities are constructed to hone your critical thinking, collaboration, and communication skills—skills highly valued by employers across industries.
 They are also a great way to gain hands-on experience.
-In recent years, four students served on the Mount Vernon-Lisbon Emergency Medical Services team, and two students volunteered with the Mount Vernon Fire Department.
-Additionally, nearly 20 students provide weekly tutoring at Mount Vernon Middle School.
+In recent years, three students served on the Mount Vernon-Lisbon Emergency Medical Services team, and five students volunteered with the Mount Vernon Fire Department.
+Additionally, Cornell Lunch Buddies pairs over 60 Cornell students with third graders at Washington Elementary each week.

 That’s why 82% of business leaders are more likely to choose a candidate with volunteer experience, because they know they are gaining highly valued employees who can think through challenges and know how to implement actions that work toward a solution.